kb-dk/newspaper-metadata-exporter/README.md

 This module exports newspaper metadata from one tree to a new one.

-It will include MODS, MIX and FILM metadata files and OCR, but not actual files.
+It will include MODS, MIX and FILM metadata files and OCR, but not actual jp2-files.
 The output will mimic the metadata exchange format we originally received the files in.

 Optionally it will instead transform and filter the directory layout to one directory to avoid film directories, and filter by a given date.
 The transforming exporter will also make symlinks to the presentation copies.

 ## Installation